What is the Hamilton County MASTER GARDENER PROGRAM?

 The original Extension Master Gardener program was created in 1972 in Seattle in response to the overwhelming demand for home gardening information.
 Indiana’s program began in 1978 with Marion and three other participating counties.
 Currently, about 77 Indiana counties have active Extension Master Gardener programs.

 In Indiana, the Master Gardener Program is conducted by the Purdue University Cooperative Extension Service through local Extension offices.
-In Hamilton County the program is coordinated by Diane Turner, who teaches and facilitates the course.

 Why Should You Become a Master Gardener?